 Everyone has the occasional "senior moment."
 Maybe you've gone into the kitchen and can't remember why, or can't recall a familiar name during a conversation.
 Memory lapses can occur at any age, but aging alone is generally not a cause of cognitive decline.
 When significant memory loss occurs among older people, it is generally not due to aging but to organic disorders, brain injury, or neurological illness.

-Memory changes can be frustrating, but the good news is that, thanks to decades of research, there are various strategies we can use to protect and sharpen our minds.
+Memory and other cognitive changes can be frustrating, but the good news is that, thanks to decades of research, you can learn how to get your mind active.
+There are various strategies we can use to help maintain cognitive fitness.
 Here are several you might try.

 1. Keep learning

 A higher level of education is associated with better mental functioning in old age.
 Experts think that advanced education may help keep memory strong by getting a person into the habit of being mentally active.
 Challenging your brain with mental exercise is believed to activate processes that help maintain individual brain cells and stimulate communication among them.
-Many people have jobs that keep them mentally active, but pursuing a hobby, learning a new skill, or volunteering for a project at work that involves a skill you don’t usually use can function the same way.
+Many people have jobs that keep them mentally active.
+Pursuing a hobby, learning a new skill, volunteering or mentoring are additional ways to keep your mind sharp.

 2. Use all your senses